MyutVoilim/Projects-Portfolio/README.md

 https://github.com/MyutVoilim/Projects-Portfolio/assets/54462267/197f9e12-64d2-480d-b767-73c9e4ce858b

 <b>Challenges Overcome</b>
-- <b>Comprehensive Design and Development:</b> Tackled the complexities of designing and implementing a neural network in C# with a strong emphasis on OOP.
+- <b>Comprehensive Design and Development:</b> Tackled difficulties that the complexity of a neural network has for the SDLC.
+This project was difficult in particular planning out the design of the neural network and testing the system for a process that has so many different components for data process through.
 - <b>Testing and Reliability:</b> Focused on unit testing to ensure reliability in complex processes, learning valuable lessons in bug detection and system robustness.
+I learned not only how to avoid certain design pitfalls in testable but how valuable unit testing can be for detecting hard to find bugs in complex system.
-- <b>Documentation and Learning:</b> The project was not just a technical challenge but also an opportunity to refine my skills in creating comprehensive documentation and understanding the intricacies of neural network behaviors.
+- <b>Documentation and Learning:</b> Applied my documentation skills to a larger project and the importance of useful comments in understanding complex operations.

-<b>A Little More In-Depth</b>
-Due to the complex nature of neural networks, planning out the structure of the network itself as well as how the rest to the system would interact with it prooved more difficult than any other project I've made.
-It was imparative that I created a robust foundation to reduce bugs and improve testability for each section to check for excepted behavior.
-This process included implementing single responsability principles and dependency injection to allow for Unit testing expected funtionality.

-<b>Reflection</b>
-This project was important for applying my knowledge to a difficult task and learning where I can improve, nothing is learned by taking it easy.
-I learned a lot about what makes code robustness, testability, and maintainability.

-This is one of my most complex but satisfying projects into terms of both size and complexity.
-I found it very difficult to properly determine what strucutre I would need since i've never made a neural network this complex.
-Since i've never made a neural network this compelex I found myself a little unsure how excatly I should strucutre some the internal architecture of the network.
-Unlike most projects i've made before, nature of how many stages must be compeleted before any tangiable results from the network can be seen gave my many unique challenges from finding bugs and determineing the structure .
-The journey from data from a text file to the output and training of the neural network is a long and complex journey with a million things to go wrong it goes from (Data in Text file) > (coverted into proper format for neural netowork) > (netowrk weights and baised initalized) > (data normalized using sigmoid) > (Forward pass through network) > (output of the network) > (proccessing through backpropigation) > (finally outputed to the UI).
-Within this whole process a million things can go wrong from the text file being read wrong to very subtle bugs the mess with the training of the AI.
+- <b>Efficiency in async and parallel tasks</b> Neural networks are an incredibly computationally heavy task, I learned to utilize async processing for continuously interactive UI but also to parallel certain task for efficient training of the neural network.

 # Maproom Campus Navigation App
 ![Maproom Overview (1)](https://github.com/MyutVoilim/Projects-Portfolio/assets/54462267/b9516baa-0021-46bd-9d64-8f4a8ffba4a7)